Amazon Parrots | Genus Amazona | ParrotsLove

 • Double yellow-headed Amazon (A. o. oratix)

-Amazon parrot species commonly kept as pets include yellow naped Amazon parrots, double yellow headed Amazon parrots, blue fronted Amazon parrots, orange winged Amazon parrots, lilac crowned Amazon parrots, Mexican red headed Amazon parrots, white fronted Amazon parrots and the mealy Amazons.
+Yellow-naped Amazon parrots, double yellow-headed Amazon parrots, blue-fronted Amazon parrots, orange-winged Amazon parrots, lilac crowned Amazon parrots, Mexican red-headed Amazon parrots, white-fronted Amazon parrots, and mealy Amazons are all popular pet parrot species.